Black mamba venom: A safer alternative to morphine?

-Sylvie Diochot and Anne Baron from France's Institute of Molecular and Cellular Pharmacology began their animal venom research by looking for chemicals that could block a type of protein called acid-sensing ion channels — ASICs — that help us feel pain.
+What exactly did scientists discover?Sylvie Diochot and Anne Baron from France's Institute of Molecular and Cellular Pharmacology began their animal venom research by looking for chemicals that could block a type of protein called acid-sensing ion channels — ASICs — that help us feel pain.
 Whenever our cells are damaged, they release an "inflammatory soup" of chemicals, says Discover Magazine's Yong.
 ASICs — which are "like miniature gates" on the surface of neurons — open up and let this soup flow in, triggering pain as a warning system to tell our bodies that something is wrong.
 After studying the venom of 50 species, Diochot and Baron identified two proteins in mamba venom that effectively block ASICs — reducing pain.

-Extremely effective.
+How effective were the proteins at dulling pain?Extremely effective.
 The team named tested the proteins — dubbed "mambalgins — on mice, and found that the ASIC-blocking snake venom was as effective as some opiates, including morphine, in dulling pain.
 "Pain pathways are pretty well conserved between mice and humans," says Baron, "making us confident that these peptides will also be efficient in humans."

-"Morphine acts on the opioid pathway in the brain," says James Gallagher at BBC News.
+Why are mambalgins safer than morphine?"Morphine acts on the opioid pathway in the brain," says James Gallagher at BBC News.
 That means that while it can diminish severe pain, it's also extremely addictive.
 Side effects include "headaches, difficulty thinking, vomiting, and muscle twitching."
 Though it's still early, the isolated mambalgins identified in the snake's venom don't appear to have any toxic side effects.

-"It's very exciting," says Dr. Nicholas Casewell, a snake venom expert at the Liverpool School of Tropical Medicine.
+What do scientists think about the breakthrough?"It's very exciting," says Dr. Nicholas Casewell, a snake venom expert at the Liverpool School of Tropical Medicine.
 What we're talking about here is an "entirely new class of analgesics."
 Still, developing a painkiller for humans could be many, many years away.
 "To develop a new drug, you need 10 to 15 years [and] $1 billion," Zoltan Takacs, a herpetologist and toxicologist tells National Geographic.
 "And you still have no guarantees."